ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.terraform.io/docs/language/functions/chomp.html

 #### Q20.
 You have provisioned some virtual machines (VMs) on Google Cloud Platform (GCP) using the gcloud command line tool.
 However, you are standardizing with Terraform and want to manage these VMs using Terraform instead.

-- [ ] A. What are the two things you must do to achieve this?
+What are the two things you must do to achieve this?
 (Choose two.)

-- [x] B. Provision new VMs using Terraform with the same VM names.
+- [ ] A. Provision new VMs using Terraform with the same VM names.
-- [x] C. Use the terraform import command for the existing VMs.
+- [x] B. Use the terraform import command for the existing VMs.
-- [ ] D. Write Terraform configuration for the existing VMs.
+- [x] C. Write Terraform configuration for the existing VMs.
-- [ ] E. Run the terraform import-gcp command.
+- [ ] D. Run the terraform import-gcp command.

 > The terraform import command is used to import existing infrastructure.
 Import existing Google Cloud resources into Terraform with Terraformer.
 Reference https://www.terraform.io/docs/cli/import/usage.html https://cloud.google.com/docs/terraform

 #### Q21.
 You have recently started a new job at a retailer as an engineer.
 As part of this new role, you have been tasked with evaluating multiple outages that occurred during peak shopping time during the holiday season.
 Your investigation found that the team is manually deploying new compute instances and configuring each compute instance manually.
 This has led to inconsistent configuration between each compute instance.

-- [ ] A. How would you solve this using infrastructure as code?
+How would you solve this using infrastructure as code?

-- [ ] B. Implement a ticketing workflow that makes engineers submit a ticket before manually provisioning and configuring a resource.
+- [ ] A. Implement a ticketing workflow that makes engineers submit a ticket before manually provisioning and configuring a resource.
-- [ ] C. Implement a checklist that engineers can follow when configuring compute instances.
+- [ ] B. Implement a checklist that engineers can follow when configuring compute instances.
-- [x] D. Replace the compute instance type with a larger version to reduce the number of required deployments.
+- [x] C. Replace the compute instance type with a larger version to reduce the number of required deployments.
-- [ ] E. Implement a provisioning pipeline that deploys infrastructure configurations committed to your version control system following code reviews.
+- [ ] D. Implement a provisioning pipeline that deploys infrastructure configurations committed to your version control system following code reviews.

 >